QwertyBytes/QwertyBytes/README.md

 - 👋 Hi, I’m @QwertyBytes
 - 👀 I’m interested in all things Python
-- 🌱 I’m currently working on a Bacchelor of IT
+- 🌱 I’m currently working on a Bachelor of IT
 - 💞️ I’m looking to collaborate on a a project suitable for beginners
 - 📫 How to reach me ...